defchip/DataAccess/README.md

 # DataAccess
 C# Data Access Layer Classes

-A pattern I've used in Winforms applications for data access.
+Some sample classes which illustrate a data access pattern I've used in C# applications.